 June – Publishing its findings, the BIS select committee chair commented, “If the government is really committed to taking action that delivers for the victims of this scandal it should bring forward a judge-led public inquiry.”

-He added that the Post Office’s continual attempts to play down the evidence from postmasters demonstrated “a simple institutional obstinacy or refusal to consider any possible alternatives to their view of Horizon, which was maintained regardless of the weight of factual evidence to the contrary… This approach by the Post Office has amounted, in reality, to bare assertions and denials that ignore what has actually occurred… It amounts to the 21st century equivalent of maintaining that the earth is flat.”
+He added that Post Office’s continual attempts to play down the evidence from postmasters demonstrated “a simple institutional obstinacy or refusal to consider any possible alternatives to their view of Horizon, which was maintained regardless of the weight of factual evidence to the contrary… This approach by Post Office has amounted, in reality, to bare assertions and denials that ignore what has actually occurred… It amounts to the 21st-century equivalent of maintaining that the earth is flat.”

 March – Following the conclusion of the Commons business committee investigation and the 2019 civil claims, the Criminal Cases Review Commission (CCRC) referred the cases of 42 convicted Post Office Ltd employees to the Court of Appeal on the grounds of abuse of process.
 They included subpostmasters, subpostmistresses, managers and counter assistants.

 Second Sight’s Ian Henderson and Ron Warmington told the Commons investigation how Post Office had thwarted their investigation.
 “We identified evidence of flaws and bugs in Horizon.
 We also heard direct evidence of Post Office or Fujitsu altering transactions and balances without the knowledge of subpostmasters.
 Not only did Post Office refuse to accept that, but they refused to supply to Second Sight the documents that would enable us to investigate that issue,” said Henderson.